juanmiguelrl/breast-cancer-subtyping/README.md

 ## Program options:
+--j : followed by the json file path with the program configuration (needed for the different options of the program to work correctly)
 (Options described in order, all of them need to be executed at least once in order to be able to use the next one)
 --m : download manifest from GDC
+--cl : download additional data from GDC
---dl : download slides from a manifest file using the gdc-client program --d : to downscale the wsi files
+--dl : download slides from a manifest file using the gdc-client program
+--d : to downscale the wsi files
 --s : to store the images together
---f : filters the images applying the options indicated --c : clasifies the images and slits them in train and test sets
+--f : filters the images applying the options indicated
+--c : clasifies the images and slits them in train and test sets
 --t : this option os to execute the training of the neural network
 --e : to evaluate the model indicated with the dataset indicated